zheng0xd/JATIC-internal-docs/docs/platforms/slack.md

 ### Impact level

+!!! warning

     The Slack workspace is NOT approved for Controlled Unclassified Information (CUI).

 Please do not post CUI into Slack.
 All information which is shared on Slack must be below CUI level.

 For reference, our work within the JATIC program is generally below CUI, with some exceptions.